 Red Dead Redemption 2 is nearly a year old and it's been a whole six years since Rockstar Games launched Grand Theft Auto 5.
 Does that mean we can soon expect the next game in the Grand Theft Auto franchise: GTA 6 soon?

 The short answer is: no one knows.
 Despite all kinds of rumours (which you can read about below), there have been no official details about GTA 6 from the team at Rockstar Games – but that doesn't mean it might not drop at any minute.

 UPDATE: The latest rumor that could hint at GTA 6's imminent arrival comes from website Edinburgh Live.
 According to the team there, Rockstar's HQ in Edinburgh has been tearing down the Red Dead Redemption 2 banner this week.
 We know, that's hardly proof of anything.
 But what will replace it?
 It could well be another game, a redesign or maybe the team just want to let a bit more natural light in.

-Grand Theft Auto 5 has been one of the most successful game releases in the world and even though we're still enjoying GTA Online, it's now been around five years since we were last let loose in a new Rockstar city and we're starting to curious about where we might go next.
+How can we be so confident about Rockstar's next move?
+Grand Theft Auto 5 has been one of the most successful game releases in the world and even though we're still enjoying GTA Online, it's been nearly six years since launch, which means a new one is only a few years (or less) away.

-All we know at the moment is that we won't see a GTA 6 release date in 2019.
+However, despite what some of the latest rumors might suggest, we don't think there'll be a a GTA 6 release date in 2019.
 After a hoax release date in some fake pop-up ads spread across the internet, Rockstar came out to inform us that we wouldn't be seeing the game during the next year.
-And there was us with our hopes up.

 Check out our video below on GTA VI: predictions on characters, locations, story and GTA Online.